Manage multiple machines with Azure Update Manager

 Deploy the updates

-For assessed machines that are reporting updates available, select one or more of the machines from the list and initiate an update deployment that starts immediately.
+For assessed machines that are reporting updates available, select one or more of the machines from the list and begin an update deployment that starts immediately.
 Select the machine and go to One-time update.

 Set up a recurring update deployment